alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Login with domain user `<shm-domain>\atiadmin` and the SHM DC admin password from the `sh-management-dc-admin-password` secret in the Safe Haven Management KeyVault

-- From the "Server Management" application, select `Tools -> Group Policy Management` then `Active Directory Domains and Trust`
+- From the "Server Management" application, select `Tools -> Active Directory Domains and Trust`

 - Right click the management domain name and select `Properties`